 Top 5 Lay of the Land

-Current USTRC or Key Card/Key Card Max membership is required to participate in the Cinch Ladies Program.
-Earned points begin counting at time of membership purchase thru the NFTR’s last shootout event.
+Current USTRC or Key Card/Key Card Max membership is required to participate in the Resistol Junior Champion Program.
+Earned points begin counting at the time of membership purchase thru the NFTR’s last shootout event.
 The season begins the Monday after the last USTRC Cinch NFTR event and ends the last day of the next USTRC Cinch NFTR event.

 Ropers must enter at least one Shootout division in the USTRC NFTR to be eligible.
 The award will be announced at the end of the USTRC Cinch National Finals of Team Roping event.